"WHO ARE YOU?"

 The screen did not turn on.

 Index pressed the on button again… and again… and again… and again.
 No screen had shown up, and no lights had appeared.
 The thing had broken after all.
-Index then growled at the thing and shook it exaggeratedly, but it still did not respond.
+Index then growled at the device and shook it exaggeratedly, but it still did not respond.

 "And this is the part when you get on your knees and scream, 'Such misfortune!'
 Right, Shorty?"
 The smugness in Misaka's voice did not improve Index's mood at all.